Back to California

 What This Bill Does

-• Requires covered financial institutions to meet the financial needs of low- and moderate-income communities where they do business.
+• Requires covered financial institutions to have a continuing obligation to meet the financial services needs of low- and moderate-income communities and communities of color where they do business.

-• Makes the Commissioner of Financial Protection and Innovation assess these institutions at least once every three years.
+• Makes the Commissioner of Financial Protection and Innovation assess each covered institution's record in meeting community needs at least once every three years.

-• Allows the commissioner to investigate covered financial institutions for compliance with the law.
+• Authorizes the commissioner to investigate covered institutions for compliance with the act.

 Who It Names or Affects